maelle/rmd-blogging-course/content/hugo/demo/index.en.md

 -   [`hugodown::hugo_start(render_to_disk = TRUE)`](https://rdrr.io/pkg/hugodown/man/hugo_start.html), open localhost in the browser.

--   Change site title in config/\_default/params.toml.
+-   Change site title and [theme](https://sourcethemes.com/academic/themes/) in config/\_default/params.toml.
+Yes a theme for a theme!

 -   Mention academic docs, all the things one can change.